channable/hoff/readme.md

 [Comment]s and [build status]es are only sent in though a webhook.
-While running without a public IP address,
-GitHub will have no way of notifying your Hoff instance.
+While running without a public IP address, webhooks will have to be forwarded to your local instance somehow.
+You can use the official [`gh webhook forward`] tool for this, by running

+    $ gh webhook forward --repo=REPO --events='*' --url="http://localhost:1979/hook/github" --secret="SECRET"

+where `REPO` is the repo you're testing with (in the `OWNER/NAME` format), and `SECRET` should be the value of `secret` in your `config.json`.

+> [!TIP]
+> If you have `jq` installed, you can avoid manually copying the webhook secret
+> around by passing `--secret=$(jq -r '.secret' config.json)`.

+> [!NOTE]
+> If your testing repo doesn't have CI that marks commits' build status, you
+> will still need to manually trigger a build status change for the speculative
+> rebase commit that Hoff produces, as described below.

-You can use some of the scripts in the `tools/` folder to simulate those:
+Alternatively, to manually trigger webhooks for a local Hoff instance, you can use some of the scripts in the `tools/` folder to simulate them:

     $ ./tools/comment deckard 31337 @hoffbot merge